ThijsTerporten/MemoryMaster/README.md

 However all functions are rewritten in my own words.
 Inspiration for the modal was taken from the top tutorial however again styled with my own classes.
+Code has been reused, rewritten and refactored to make it my 'own'.

 ### Use off glassmorphism: